-As a spiritual principle, as they are called in Alcoholics Anonymous, compassion is a valuable asset to attain.
-Other members will be from different backgrounds and different socioeconomic situations.
-All kinds of people arrive in recovery settings.
-This is why there are treatment centers from one end of the spectrum to the other.
-So it is an important quality to be able to work with and within groups of people who are very different in outlook, life experience, and beliefs.
-Open-mindedness about their differences from ours will allow us to remain open to hear their story, feel their feelings, and walk with them on the path of recovery.
+As a spiritual principle in Alcoholics Anonymous, compassion is a valuable asset to attain.
+Other members will be from different backgrounds and socioeconomic situations.
+This is why there are treatment centers from one end of the spectrum to the other, and why it is important to be able to work within groups of people who are very different in outlook, life experience, and beliefs.

-Compassion is not the same thing as pity, nor is it the same thing as looking down on someone who is different.
+Compassion is not the same thing as pity.
 It is the ability to love and accept someone, while remaining steadfastly at their side.
-We do not need to join them in their experience, but be comfortable enough with their experience to hold them dear while they have it.
-Compassion allows us the freedom to know what we know and to let that person know what they know, without condemning them for different beliefs about what we both know.
-We can appreciate their path to their knowledge, even though it is vastly different than the path we have taken.
+We do not need to join them in their experience, but to stand by them while they have it.
+We can appreciate the path that they are on, even though it is vastly different than the path we have taken.

-Compassion is the bridge that will allow all of us to heal, in our own way, in our own time, with our own concept of a Higher Power, everyone equal, regardless of any evidence that there are differences that we would see.
+Compassion is the bridge that will allow all of us to heal, in our own way, in our own time, with our own concept of a Higher Power.
 Judgment has no home in compassion.
-To judge someone else’s experience or their path is to deem it better or lesser than our own.
-This is not the road to compassion, but the road far away from that state.
+To judge someone else's experience is to deem it better or lesser than our own.
+This is not the road to compassion.
 True compassion is difficult to attain.
 It is a rare commodity in our social environment, but an absolute breath of fresh air when we encounter it.